dcl-2019-01/curriculum/docs/spatial-vis.md

     ![](spatial-vis_files/figure-markdown_github/unnamed-chunk-6-1.png)

 -   You want to override to use a specific projection.
 If you don't specify the `crs` argument, it just uses the one provided in the first layer.
-The following example uses the Albers Equal Area projection and the NAD83 datum, which has an EPSG code of 102003.
+The following example uses an Albers Equal Area projection and the NAD83 datum, with an EPSG code of 102003.

     ``` r
     ggplot() +